What is 3D printing?

 With our “Quick Print” machine, anyone at all is able to observe and receive a pre-programmed printed item (more information about this machine is listed below.)

 Conversely, any patron with a library card in good standing issued by a Woodlink member library may use the Library’s 3D print services for specific files they’d like to submit.
 Ohio residents who do not have a library card and wish to make 3D prints should sign up for a library card.
-Other individuals, such as out-of-state residents, who are unable to obtain a Library card but wish to print 3D models, should speak to the technology librarian on duty (if available).
+Other individuals, such as out-of-state residents, who are unable to obtain a Library card but wish to print 3D models, should speak to the technology librarian on duty.
 Only designated Way Public Library staff will have hands-on access to the 3D printers.

 Staff members can help with the equipment and provide basic software support, but are unable to design files.